dh-trier/martian/README.md

 # martian

-Repository for code and results relevant to the "Martian" project
+Repository for code and results relevant to the "Martian" project.